 The rollerball style (linked to above) is perfect for travel as it’s lightweight and easy to pop in a small bag, but also, it means you can use it anywhere by just applying a little to your wrist (or I put mine under my nose if I’m trying to fall asleep) and inhaling it on the run.

-You might also want to check out the Deep Relax Bath Oil as most Japanese hotel rooms, no matter how small, have a bath.
+You might also want to check out the Deep Relax Bath Oil, as most Japanese hotel rooms, no matter how small, have a bath.

-This is like knock out drops.
-I carry a tiny bottle of this if I’m flying from the UK to Japan or Southeast Asia – as I always wake up in the middle of the night and can’t get back to sleep.
-If I run a bath and a add a few drops of this, I’ll drop back off again.
+This is like knockout drops.
+I carry a tiny bottle of this if I’m flying from the UK to Japan – as I always wake up in the middle of the night and can’t get back to sleep.
+If I run a bath and add a few drops of this, I’ll drop back off again.

 3. Be Careful with Screens